VidProM: A Million-scale Real Prompt-Gallery Dataset for Text-to-Video Diffusion Models: The Necessity of Introducing

 \begin{abox} \looseness -1 \textbf{Takeaway:} Our \dsnameM~ dataset contains a larger number of semantically unique prompts, which are embedded by a more advanced model and collected over a longer period. \end{abox}

 \textbf{Images or videos.} DiffusionDB focuses on images, while our \dsnameM~ is specialized in \textbf{videos}.
 Therefore, given that generating videos is much more expensive than images, it is reasonable that the number of videos in \dsnameM~ is smaller than the number of images in DiffusionDB.
 We also make several efforts to mitigate this disadvantage: \textbf{(1)} The number of source diffusion models for our \dsnameM~ is \textbf{much larger} than those of DiffusionDB.
 Our videos are generated by $4$ state-of-the-art text-to-video diffusion models, while DiffusionDB contains only images generated by Stable Diffusion.
 As a result, the average repetition rate per source is only $1$ for our \dsnameM~ compared to about $8.2$ for DiffusionDB. \textbf{(2)} We devote \textbf{significantly more resources} to \dsnameM~.
 Unlike DiffusionDB, which only collects images through web scraping, we also deploy three open-source text-to-video models on our local servers, dedicating over $50,000$ V100 GPU hours to video generation.
-These efforts result in our \dsnameM~ containing more than $14$ million seconds of video.
+These efforts result in more than $14$ million seconds of video.
+In the future, researchers can also generate more videos using the prompts with more advanced text-to-video diffusion models.

 \begin{abox} \looseness -1 \textbf{Takeaway:} Our \dsnameM~ dataset contains a considerable amount of videos generated by various state-of-the-art text-to-video diffusion models, utilizing a substantial amount of resources. \end{abox}